-Motor mounts are made of metal, rubber and filled with liquid depending on the design, that serve to keep the engine secure and prevent the engine from unnecessary shocks or vibrations while the vehicle is being operated.
+Motor mounts are composed of metal, rubber and filled with liquid depending on the design.
+They serve to keep the engine secure, and prevent the engine from unnecessary shocks or vibrations while the vehicle is being operated.
 But when they get faulty, a question may arise.
 Can you drive with bad motor mounts?
-Or would it make driving too risky unless you get your motor mounts fixed?
+Or would it make driving too risky?

-The short answer is, yes, it is possible to drive with bad motor mounts for a considerable amount of time, even if motor mounts start getting bad, but they will become more and more inefficient at keeping your engine in place and dampening vibrations.
+The short answer is, yes, it is possible to drive with worn motor mounts for a considerable amount of time, unless the symptoms are too severe.
+However, they will become more and more inefficient at keeping your engine in place and dampening vibrations.
 Consequently, you will start experiencing unpleasant noises and vibrations.
-But If your motor mounts have been used for over 7 years without any repair or maintenance, it can become a risk to drive with them in such state.
+Keep in mind though, if your motor mounts are over 7 years old, without any repair or maintenance, it can become a risk to drive with them in such a state.

 Read: Driving With Parking Brake On: What Happens?